consected/restructure/README.md

 development, avoiding the need to get all the prerequisites satisfied locally.

+### App Configurations

+In addition to the core code repos, source control for [FPHS app configurations](https://github.com/hmsrc/fphs-app-configs) contains the FPHS specific application and database configurations.

 ### Multiple Repos

 It should be noted that as of Zeus Phase 5, two Git repos are being used.